kevinebaugh/docs/src/pages/start-mining/mainnet.md

 bitcoind -conf=path/to/bitcoin.conf
 ```

-It will take a few days for the node to synchronize with the Bitcoin mainnet -- be patient!
+It may take a few days for the node to synchronize with the Bitcoin mainnet.

 ## Running a miner

-First, we need to generate a keychain.
+First, a keychain needs to be generated.
 With this keychain, we'll purchase some BTC from a crytpocurrency exchange, and then use that BTC to start mining.

 To get a keychain, the simplest way is to use the `stacks-cli`.
 We'll use the `make_keychain` command.